Let's take a look at the next hit from Tata - Tata Hexa, its interior, exterior and performance.

 3.2.
 Tata Hexa 2018 Automatic transmission

-However, the steering could not keep up with the wonderful handling.
-It is heavy when parking or driving at low speed, which requires a certain work-out in city driving.
-In the highway, the weigh of the steering feels adequate.
-However, it is still not fully responsive.
+However, the steering feel is its major drawback compared to the wonderful handling.
+It is heavy when parking or driving at low speed, which requires a certain amount of work in city driving.
+On the highway, the steering starts to weigh up well but is still not as responsive as its competition.

 | Tata Hexa XE

 || Rs.
 14.0 Lakh